sgaunet/gitlab-backup/README.md

 The Docker image is sgaunet/gitlab-backup:version

-There is a docker-compose.yml file example.
+There is a docker-compose.yml file example in deployment/docker folder.